yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 -------------------

 ## Conclusion
 The PointNet was one of the first neural network architectures that could directly process raw point cloud data instead of transforming first into voxels as previous models would do.
-What makes PointNet powerful is its permutation invariance characteristic that can handle point clouds with varying order by aligning the point cloud into a canonical space.
-In this project, we used the PointNet for both Classification and Part-Segmentation.
-We saw that the PointNet has a simple architecture - it comprises of mini-PointNets - and in turn, makes it computationally efficient.
+What makes PointNet powerful is its **permutation invariance** characteristic that can handle point clouds with varying order by aligning the point cloud into a canonical space.
+In this project, we used PointNet for both **Classification** and **Part-Segmentation**.
+We saw that the PointNet has a simple architecture - it comprises of **mini-PointNets** - and in turn, makes it computationally efficient.
 However,  PointNet is sensitive to noisy data and a limited dataset can be a major drawback.

-Collecting our own data with an app like Polycam is possible, but it can be time-consuming and might require multiple attempts for proper point cloud processing.
+Collecting our own data with an app like **Polycam** is possible, but it can be time-consuming and might require multiple attempts for proper point cloud processing.
 We addressed this by augmenting our point cloud data to increase our dataset size.
-Although labeling using Segments.ai is user-friendly, it remains a manual effort that consumes time.
-For classification, only 25 epochs were needed to achieve high accuracy on our test set.
-However, for part-segmentation, we trained our model for 250 epochs.
+Although labeling using **Segments.ai** is user-friendly, it remains a manual effort that consumes time.
+For classification, only ```100 epochs``` were needed to achieve high accuracy on our test set.
+However, for part-segmentation, we trained our model for ```250 epochs```.
 During the evaluation of out-of-sample data, we encountered challenges in segmenting the handle from the body due to limited data.
-To improve this, we could consider a transfer learning approach, where we first train the model on the ShapeNet dataset and then apply it to our out-of-sample data.
+To improve this, we could consider a **transfer learning** approach, where we first train the model on the **ShapeNet** dataset, then use the learned weights to further train on our custom dataset, and finally, perform inference on our out-of-sample data.
 This approach could be listed as a further improvement to our project.